Monday, 26 June 2023

 purple, the head of Thistledown.

-my skin welts with nettling pain.
+I reach to touch the colour green, my skin welts with nettling pain.

 I move inland along climbing narrow